LITdevs/OMGEX/README.md

 This displays your birthday next to your occupation and location.

+### terminalKonami

+Setting this to `true` will redirect the user to [terminal.land](https://terminal.land/) when the Konami code is entered.

 ### promoteOMGEX

 OMGEX adds a link to its GitHub repo in the footer, but this can be disabled if you prefer - just set this option to `false`.
+You won't really have to do this if you're already hiding the footer, since it won't display.